Aitrium/writeorscream/README.md

 # Write Or Scream

 Welcome to the "Write Or Scream" project!
-This is a simple HTML project that provides a writing environment with a twist.
+This is a simple HTML project that is inspired by the legendary Write Or Die, providing a writing environment with a twist.
 Users have a word target to reach within a specified time limit.
 Failure to meet the target results in a surprising twist, making the experience both challenging and entertaining.

 ## Getting Started